 Using bleach from time to time to treat a tough stain, to get rid of some mold that just keep creeping back, or to brighten up your whites is probably okay.
 But regular use of bleach in your home might be exposing you and your family to toxic bleach fumes and could increase the risk for infection and respiratory issues.
 Try out DIY recipes for all-natural bleach alternatives like this one that can be used safely for laundry, cleaning, and disinfecting purposes.

 Do you use bleach in your home, or do you prefer natural household cleaning products?
+Have you had any harmful experiences related to inhaling bleach fumes?
 Do you have any favorite alternatives to bleach that work well for you?
 Share your tips in the comments section below.